Library Code of Conduct

 - Step 2

 If the offending issue needs to be addressed a second time on the same day or a different day, or you do not cooperate with the request politely and quietly, you will be asked for your photo identification, an incident report will be completed, and then you will be asked to leave the building.
-Step 2 may include a referral to meet with the Library Director (or representative) or the Mott Registrar.
+Step 2 may include a referral to meet with the Library Director or a college representative.
 If you refuse to comply with the staff request, the process moves to Step 3.

 - Step 3

-Campus Safety will be called, an incident report will be completed, you will be escorted from the Library, and your library privileges will be revoked.
+Public Safety will be called, a Code of Conduct Violation will be reported, you will be escorted from the Library, and your library privileges will be revoked.

 Serious offenses will be handled accordingly.